 Craig Thompson, former Magistrate, NSW and Chair of Drug Free Australia.
-Mr Thompson was co-author of 'Drug Precipice', and produced a range of papers including 'Marijuana - Effects, Decriminalisation and Policies'.
-President of PRYDE Australia Inc. (18 years) Board Member of the Ted Noffs Foundation (7 years) and Member of the Australian National Council on Drugs (ANCD).
+Mr Thompson was co-author of 'Drug Precipice', Board Member of the Ted Noffs Foundation for 7 years and Council Member of the Australian National Council on Drugs (ANCD).